Last updated on October 30, 2023

 But of course not everyone in Italy has fresh, juicy tomatoes and the patience to prepare tomato sauce in advance.

-San Marzano tomatoes are a PDO product grown on the Agro Sarnese-Nocerino (in the province of Salerno, Campania), which have little acidity and are very juicy.
+So in everyday life we use peeled tomatoes to make pasta sauce.
+And we make it excellent, because we use San Marzano tomatoes, a PDO product grown on the Agro Sarnese-Nocerino (in the province of Salerno, Campania), which have little acidity and are very juicy.
 Suitable for quick cooking, perfect for pasta and pizza.

 On this page of All Italian we make step by step the pasta sauce recipe, quick and easy with San Marzano tomatoes.